In the Export Settings dialog box, select the Source tab.

 Export and thin XMP metadata

-To open the Metadata Export dialog box, click the Metadata button in the lower-right corner of the Export Settings dialog box or choose Edit > Edit Metadata.
+To open the Metadata Export dialog, click the Metadata button in the lower-right corner of the Export Settings dialog.

 You can perform many of the same actions in the Metadata category in the Preferences dialog box.
 (See Preferences.)
 Changes made in the Preferences dialog box don’t apply to selected items in the encoding queue, but the templates and rules are available for later assignment through the Metadata Export dialog box.

-If you choose None, then no XMP metadata from the source will be embedded in the file, and none of the other controls for XMP metadata export are available.
-Basic XMP metadata about the exported file—such as export settings and start timecode—is always exported, even when None is chosen.
+- None – No XMP metadata from the source is exported.
+However, basic metadata about the exported file such as export settings and start timecode is always exported, even when None is chosen.

-An export template specifies what XMP metadata will be written to the output file.
-For example, you can create an export template that includes various XMP metadata from the source files as well as adding your contact information and rights-management information to each output file.
+An export template specifies what XMP metadata get written to the output file.
+For example, you can create an export template that includes various XMP metadata from the source files and adding your contact information and rights-management information to each output file.

-The export template acts as a filter; any fields that are not explicitly enabled by the current template will be filtered out.
+The export template filters out any fields that are not explicitly enabled by the current template.
 The only exceptions are internal properties that are automatically populated with data by the creator application, which are always included and are not editable.